 Flammable gas means a gas having a flammable range with air at 20°C and a standard pressure of 101.3 kPa.
-Substances and mixtures of this hazard class are assigned to one of two hazard categories on the basis of the outcome of the test or calculation method (ISO 10156:1996).
+Substances and mixtures of this hazard class are assigned to one of two hazard categories on the basis of the outcome of the test or calculation method (ISO 10156:2010).
+In addition, the criteria define a chemically unstable gas as a flammable gas that is able to react explosively even in the absence of air or oxygen.
+Chemically unstable gases are to be classified into Category A or B depending on the available test data.